Sefiraat/SlimeTinker/README.md

 A big thanks to the owners of **mct.tantrum.org** who have tested nearly everything I have made and really given me direction and drive to make these things and was the first server willing to take the buggy mess that Tinker was, at first, onto their server!

-Another big shoutout to **GentlemanCheesy** of **mc.talosmp.net** for being my first (and as of writing this, only!) sponsor.
-A few coffee's a month to make me feel better about making these addons <3
+A big shout-out to GentlemanCheesy who puts a lot of time and effort into making skull textures for me across many of my addons.
+Without these they would be far blander and certainly not be half as attractive as they are!